VX4/bs17/docs/README.md

 # Welcome stranger!
-This is the repository for Berlin Sides 2017 "Smartcard Island".
+This is the repository for Berlin Sides 2017 "Smartcard Island".</br>
-A  project from adesso AG and ZeitControl cardsystems GmbH.
+A  project from adesso AG and ZeitControl cardsystems GmbH.</br>
-For further informations about these companies click on one of the specific images below.
+For further informations about these companies click on one of the specific images below.</br>
 <a href="https://adesso.de"><img src="TMW_Cardlayout_Preview3.png"  width="50%" ></a>
 <a href="https://adesso.de"><img src="TMW_Cardlayout_Preview3.png"  width="50%" ></a>